deeheber/Motivation-Station/README.md

 # Motivation-Station --- in progress
-Having a bad day?
-This will cheer you up (hopefully).
+Feeling unmotivated?

-Betty bot will share compliments to help you feel better.
+Betty bot will share motivational quotes to inspire you.

 Working prototype [here](http://deeheber.github.io/Motivation-Station/)

+Pull Requests for inspirational quotes are more than welcome!